gaurush-hiranandani/gaurush-hiranandani.github.io/students.md

 title: Students
 permalink: /students/
 ---
-I have been gaurush extremely lucky to have worked with some amazing interns.
+I have been gaurus h extremely lucky to have worked with some amazing interns.

 * Meet Vora (IIT Roorkee, 2017)
 * Ankur (IIT Kanpur, 2017)